steve3535/lnx-bootcamp-1/gitops/notes.md

    In other words, only pull actually updates the local repo with the contents of the remote repo.

 > **EXERCISE**
 > You are studentx on kvm-host-1.
-There is a studentx_bis on kvm-host-2.
+There is a studentx_bis (password = studentx_bis) on kvm-host-2.
-> You are studenty on kvm-host-2.
-There is a studenty_bis on kvm-host-1.
+> Or You are studenty on kvm-host-2.
+Then there is also a studenty_bis (password = studenty_bis) on kvm-host-1.
-> studentx|y_bis has a repo called *countries*.
+> student\*\_bis has a repo called countries in his home directory.
-> Your task is to clone the dev branch of the *countries* repo into a local repository called *pays* and ensure you got all the contents are pulled.
+> *Your task is to clone the dev branch of the countries repo into a local repository called pays and ensure all contents are present locally.
-> You can explore the contents of your respective studentx|y_bis to compare and see if your clone operation is successful.
+> *You can log as student*_bis and explore the contents of the countries repo to compare and see if your previous clone operation was successful.
-> If that's the case, you should normally have 5 countries files: togo, ghana, kenya, luxembourg and benin.
+> *If that's the case, you should normally have 5 countries files: togo, ghana, kenya, luxembourg and benin.
-> However, there is still a missing file with the name *studentx|y*
+> *However, there is still a missing file: the one for cameroon
 > Why is it not present in the clone repo ?
 Fix the issue so that the file appears in your local repo pays.